Amsonia, blue star: planting and care

 Amsonia tabernaemontana var. salicifolia

-This hybrid bears looser clusters of flowers than the typical form.
-Its leaves are elongated and resemble those of willow.
+This hybrid bears looser clusters of flowers than the type.
+Its leaves are elongated and resemble those of the willow.

 • Flowering time July, August